 Many schools often question the advantage of offering competitive dance at their studios.
-From multiple sources, here is the great, the good and the not so good feed back from around the web:
+From multiple sources, here is the great, the good, and the not-so-good feedback about competitions from around the web:

 We are in the business because we love it but, dare I say, also to make a living from it thus, competitions:

 - Opens up your school to more students that are interested in this arena.

 - Allows for areas to increase revenue: entry fees, costumes, privates, pre-requisite and requirement classes.

 - Gives you something to post, tweet, and pin about